projectfluent/fluent.js/README.md

 How to use Fluent.js
 --------------------

-When you require the `fluent-l10n` module it will add the `Intl.MessageContext` constructor to the global `Intl` object, together with a few other polyfills.
+When you require the `fluent` module it will add the `Intl.MessageContext` constructor to the global `Intl` object, together with a few other polyfills.
 You can consult the complete list of the polyfills in [src/intl/polyfill.js].